ArielCoinOrg/arielcoin/doc/README.md

 ### macOS

-Drag Qtum Core to your applications folder, and then run Qtum Core.
+Drag Ariel Core to your applications folder, and then run Ariel Core.

 ### Need Help?